taisthomsen/CEA_AW_TAISTHOMSEN/dbt_adventure_works/README.md

 ## Project Overview

 Adventure Works has over 500 distinct products, 20,000 customers, and 31,000 orders.
-This project creates a data warehouse to support sales performance analysis and business intelligence.
+This project contains the transformations to set up a data warehouse to support sales performance analysis and business intelligence.

 ## Project Structure